Strategies for Academic Success

 Meeting Regularly with an Academic Advisor especially while on Academic Probation

 - Advisors have a wealth of knowledge in regards to campus resources that will assist your academic recovery.
 Please set up regular meeting with him/her to share your concerns and develop a plan for your academic recovery.

-- Downloading a self-assessment form and completing it before meeting with an advisor can help you identify areas that you can work to positively develop within the semesters ahead.
+self-assessment form and completing it before meeting with an advisor can help you identify areas that you can work to positively develop within the semesters ahead.

 back to list

 Consulting Your Professors

 - Every professor schedules time for providing individual assistance to students, and most professors post their office hours.
 Many students (and only too often those who need it most) fail to take advantage of this opportunity.
 Those who visit their instructors will find them almost without exception interested and helpful.

 - In addition to Instructional Services, located in the Student Success Center, some departments have resource centers open to students on a walk-in basis.
 The help you will get there is often specifically related to the material of the course in which you are encountering difficulties.

 - Do not hesitate to approach your lab assistant for help.
 Some of them do not have individual offices, and you may have to make a special effort to locate them.
 They are, however, knowledgeable and willing to help, and you should not hesitate to seek them out.

 - Know the aims of the course.
 Notes from lectures and on readings will provide a good basis for review.
 Try to anticipate the questions that will be asked on the exam and the form in which they will be asked (for example, trace, develop, compare, defend, analyze), and test your ability to answer them.
 Be sure you can apply a theory or principle to the solution of specific problems in preparation for quizzes and exams.
 Quite frequently students memorize a theory and then discover that they are unable to use it to solve a problem on the examination.
 You can usually practice the application of a theory by answering questions at the end of chapters or by spending time on the material in the workbook that complements the main text.